Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Then you’ll be asked to create your first user.

 I recommend that you create separate users for everyone in your house that will be using your media library.
-Meaning if you have children, create separate profiles for each.
+Meaning if you have children, create individual profiles for each.

-The reason for this is that you can restrict access to content and devices based on the user account.
-If you want to limit your child to only watch movies on a certain TV, you can do that.
+This is because you can restrict access to content and devices based on the user account.
+If you want to limit your child to only watching movies on a specific TV, you can do that.

-If you have an Emby Connect account, you can also link it to your server app, to make setting up client apps much easier.
+If you have an Emby Connect account, you can link it to your server app to make setting up client apps much more manageable.

 Once that’s done, it’s time to set up your media libraries!